 Inspired by the unique terrain on Boulders Beach (Capetown), Penguin Point is the home to a variety of African Penguins.

-Children especially love watching these ‘flightless fowl’ run amuck and play with each other on the rocks.
+Children in particular will love watching these ‘flightless fowl’ run amuck and play with each other on the rocks.

-Try to time the visit with feeding time for an extra bonus!
+Try to time your visit at feeding time for an extra bonus!